 What do I need to understand about laws and permits for cremation in New Hampshire?

-In order for a cremation to be performed, the legal next of kin must sign a ‘Cremation Authorization Form’ and a cremation permit must be issued.
-A cremation cannot proceed until these documents have been duly completed, signed and notarized.
-No casket is required by law for a cremation but a suitable rigid cremation container is required.
-This can be a simple cardboard container.
+No casket is required by law for a cremation, but a suitable rigid cremation container—a simple cardboard container—is required.
 If a service is to be held before the cremation, some funeral homes will offer rental caskets that you can use for the service before the cremation is conducted using a simple cremation container.

 What can we do with the cremated remains?
 Laws for scattering cremation ashes in New Hampshire.